cjavad/hashit/docs/pydoc.md

 ```

 Uses detect.decect to identify hashes with a high accuracy but when
 there if some issues it will take user input.
+CLI-only

 <h2 id="hashit.new">new</h2>